Constructions

 Water Chestnut Studies, 2021, wire, gilded metal leaf, artist-made paper from backyard flax, Trapa natans pondweed, 8 ½” x 9 ½” x 8” each

-I first started making paper from water chestnut (Trapa natans) in 2018 for Blackstone River Suite and have since incorporated this fiber into the Ebb and Flow installation series.
+I first started making paper from water chestnut (Trapa natans) in 2018 for Blackstone Watershed Papers and have since incorporated this fiber into the Ebb and Flow IX: Nashua River installation.

 People label this pondweed as ‘invasive,’ but I like to call plants from other places as ‘travelers,’ ‘displaced,’ or ‘troublesome.’
 The fact is, these opportunistic plants are filling an ecological niche in a site already disturbed by humans.
 They tell the story of what has happened in a place.